 Welcome to the Department of Philosophy at the University of Alberta.
-On this page you will find information about the Strengths and Resources of our Department, Special Features of the Graduate Program and information about Teaching and Research in the Department.
+On this page you will find information about the Strengths and Expertise of our Department, Special Features of the Graduate Program and information about Teaching in the Department.

 Graduate students are directly involved in the research of Department members with grants from the Social Sciences and Humanities Research Council of Canada, and other sources.
-Some of our most recently-funded projects were in areas such as early analytic philosophy (Bernie Linsky), Aristotle (Kathrin Koslicki), early modern philosophy (Amy Schmitter), logic (Katalin Bimbo, Bernie Linsky), environmental ethics (Jenny Welchman), Kant’s aesthetics (Alex Rueger), as well as phenomenology and contemporary French philosophy (Marie-Eve Morin).
+Some of our most recently-funded projects were in areas such as early analytic philosophy (Bernie Linsky), Aristotle (Kathrin Koslicki), early modern philosophy (Amy Schmitter), logic (Katalin Bimbo, Bernie Linsky), environmental ethics (Jenny Welchman), as well as phenomenology and contemporary French philosophy (Marie-Eve Morin).
 See our “Funded Research” page for more information on current and past funded research.

 We keep our annual enrollment low enough to encourage contact between students and academic staff.
 At the same time, the total University enrollment of 37,000 students means that the University of Alberta can provide academic facilities and opportunities for interdisciplinary work not available at smaller universities.
-For example, the University Library is now thesecond largest in Canada, with around 5 million volumes, including 26,000 serials.
+For example, the University Library is now the second largest in Canada, with around 5 million volumes, including 26,000 serials.

-Further information about departmental strengths and interests can be found elsewhere on our website: see also our pages for individual faculty members, graduate students, news items, colloquium listings, past dissertation topics, our placement record, and comprehensive examination committees.
+Further information about departmental strengths and interests can be found elsewhere on our website: see also our pages for individual faculty members, graduate students, news items, colloquium listings, past dissertation topics, and our placement record.

-The Department maintains a wide range of research interests, covering the traditional areas of metaphysics, epistemology, ethics, logic and the history of philosophy, as well as having particular strengths in the philosophy of science, philosophy of mind, aesthetics, feminist and political philosophy, biomedical ethics, and certain areas of modern and the history of 20th century philosophy.
-It is thus able to offer graduate supervision in most areas of philosophy.
-Each term 6-7 graduate seminars are offered, with some other courses also open to graduate students.
+The Department offers graduate supervision in most areas of philosophy.
+Each term 4-5 graduate seminars are offered, with some other courses also open to graduate students.
 Topics and descriptions of graduate seminars for the current year are available on our Course page.
 At any one time, there may be several reading groups available on a variety of topics.
-The department also maintains a lively colloquium series, often with distinguished visitors from outside the university.
+The Department also maintains a lively colloquium series, often with distinguished visitors from outside the university.

-Opportunities for interdisciplinary work are available in many fields.
-The Philosophy Department cooperates frequently with the Departments of Political Science, Psychology, Computing Science, History & Classics, and Women’s Studies Program, with the interdisciplinary programs in Humanities Computing and Religious Studies, and with the John Dossetor Health Ethics Centre.
-One member of staff specializes in medical ethics and is cross-appointed to the Faculties of Nursing and Public Health, another specialized in Indian Philosophy and is cross-appointed with Religious Studies, and yet another is cross-appointed with Humanities Computing.
-The Department includes two Canada Research Chairs, with a third Adjunct to the Department and active in graduate teaching and supervision in the Department, and three are members of the Royal Society of Canada.
+Opportunities for interdisciplinary work are available.
+The Department cooperates frequently with the Departments of Political Science, Psychology, Computing Science, History & Classics, and Women’s and Gender Studies Program, with the interdisciplinary programs in Humanities Computing and Religious Studies, and with the John Dossetor Health Ethics Centre.
+One member of staff specializes in Indian Philosophy and is cross-appointed with Religious Studies, and yet another is cross-appointed with Humanities Computing.
 Other faculty members serve on the staff and advisory councils of various interdisciplinary programs.
 Many members of the Department of Philosophy have served as examiners for other Departments, and vice-versa.